pritamnegi/Learning-R/README.md

-## Day 2 - Importing Data in R, Calculating Mean, Median and Mode
+## Day 2 - Importing Data in R and Calculating Mean, Median and Mode

 On Day 2, in the first session I learnt reading data from csv,excel and xml files.
 In the second session I learnt how to calculate mean, median through inbuilt functions and mode through a user defined function.